Caduceus

-The caduceus (☤; /kəˈdjuːʃəs, -siəs/; from Latin cādūceus, from Ancient Greek κηρύκειον 'herald's wand, staff') (Note: The Latin word cādūceus is an adaptation of the Greek word, itself derived from Ancient Greek κῆρυξ 'messenger, herald, envoy'.) is the staff carried by Hermes in Greek mythology and consequently by Hermes Trismegistus in Greco-Egyptian mythology.
+The caduceus (☤; /kəˈdjuːʃəs, -siəs/; from Latin cādūceus, from Ancient Greek κηρύκειον 'herald's wand, staff') (Note: The Latin word cādūceus is an adaptation of the Greek word, itself derived from Ancient Greek κῆρυξ 'messenger, herald, envoy'.) is the herald's staff carried by Hermes in Greek mythology and consequently by Hermes Trismegistus in Greco-Egyptian mythology.
 The same staff was borne by other heralds like Iris, the messenger of Hera.
 The short staff is entwined by two serpents, sometimes surmounted by wings.
 In Roman iconography, it was depicted being carried in the left hand of Mercury, the messenger of the gods.

-Some accounts assert that the oldest imagery of the caduceus is rooted in Mesopotamia with the Sumerian god Ningishzida; his symbol, a staff with two snakes intertwined around it, dates back to 4000 BC to 3000 BC.
-This iconography may have been a representation of two snakes copulating.
+The iconography of the caduceus may have roots in Mesopotamia with the Sumerian god Ningishzida, dating back to 4000 BC to 3000 BC.
+His symbol was a staff with two snakes intertwined around it, perhaps representing two snakes copulating.

 As a symbol, it represents Hermes (or the Roman Mercury), and by extension trades, occupations, or undertakings associated with the god.
-In later Antiquity, the caduceus provided the basis for the astronomical symbol for planet Mercury.
-Thus, through its use in astrology, alchemy, and astronomy it has come to denote the planet Mercury and by extension the eponymous planetary metal.
-It is said that the wand would wake the sleeping and send the awake to sleep.
+In later Antiquity, the caduceus was stylized into the astronomical symbol for planet Mercury.
+Through its use in astrology, alchemy, and astronomy it has come to denote the planet Mercury and the eponymous planetary metal.
+It was said that the wand would wake the sleeping and send the wakeful to sleep.
 If applied to the dying, their death was gentle; if applied to the dead, they returned to life.

-By extension of its association with Mercury and Hermes, the caduceus is also a symbol of commerce and negotiation, two realms in which exchange balanced by reciprocity is recognized as an ideal.
-This association is ancient, and consistent from classical antiquity to modernity.
-The caduceus is also a symbol of printing, by extension of the attributes of Mercury associated with writing and eloquence.
+Extending its association with Mercury and Hermes, the caduceus is also a symbol of commerce and negotiation, areas of reciprocal exchange.
+This association persisted throughout classical antiquity to the modern era.
+The caduceus is also a symbol of printing, by association with the eloquence of Mercury.

-Although the Rod of Asclepius, which has only one snake and no wings, is the traditional and more widely used symbol of medicine, the caduceus is sometimes used by healthcare organizations.
-Given that the caduceus is primarily a symbol of commerce and other non-medical symbology, many healthcare professionals disapprove of this use.
+The rod of Asclepius, a similar symbol with only one snake and no wings, is the most common traditional symbol of medicine, but the caduceus is sometimes used by healthcare organizations in the US.